Tropical jungle in a dream with dense overlapping leaves and a narrow gap inward

 Ask yourself: “Is there a place in my life where I allow myself to be truly wild — spontaneous, vital, uncontrolled?
 And do I want more of that?”

 Astrological note: The jungle as a place of belonging suggests a strong Mars or Pluto in the 1st house, or Jupiter in Scorpio.
-Scorpio and Sagittarius in periods of flourishing see this dream as confirmation: wild force is a resource, not a threat.
+Scorpios and Sagittarians in periods of flourishing see this dream as confirmation: wild force is a resource, not a threat.
 If Mars is now in harmonious aspect to your natal Sun — your vitality is looking for an outlet.

 You pushed through the undergrowth — and suddenly the space opened.
 A clearing.
 Or an ancient temple, swallowed by green.
 Or a spring of clear water in the middle of an impenetrable thicket.
 Something hidden had been waiting here all along — and it was clearly meant to be found.

-Your Inner Sage speaks through this image — the part that knows: the most valuable things are often hidden where it’s hardest to reach.
-Behind the chaos — order.
-Behind the wildness — the essence.
-Behind the impenetrable — the source.
+Your Inner Sage speaks through this image: the part that has noticed a pattern — the most valuable things are often hidden where it’s hardest to reach.
+Behind the chaos, order.
+Behind the wildness, essence.
+Behind what cannot be crossed, the source.

-Finding something in the jungle is one of the most fortifying things your unconscious can show you.
+A find in the jungle is a deep resource in itself.
 It says: the journey was not in vain.
 The difficulties you pushed through brought you to something important.
 Inside the chaos of your life, there is something of value waiting to be discovered.
+When the same hidden treasure is reached by descending into stone instead of pushing through green, the dream becomes one in which inside the cave, you find something — or someone.

 Astrological note: A discovery in the jungle evokes Pluto in the 8th house or Jupiter transiting through the 8th house.
-Scorpio and Capricorn with an emphasis in the 8th house often find their most important resources deep in the unconscious.
+Scorpios and Capricorns with an emphasis in the 8th house often find their most important resources deep in the unconscious.
 If Jupiter is now in your 8th house — hidden resources are beginning to open.